VectorInstitute/SSGVQAP/README.md

 # Quick Links

+For details about our dataset and experimental setup, please read our paper titled: [A Smart System to Generate and Validate Question Answer Pairs for COVID-19 Literature](https://aclanthology.org/2020.sdp-1.4/)

 ### SETUP

 Pre-processing of the [CORD-19 dataset](https://www.kaggle.com/allen-institute-for-ai/CORD-19-research-challenge) and building the rule-based QA can be done from the following notebook: [rulebased_model/Preprocess-and-RuleBased.ipynb](rulebased_model/Preprocess-and-RuleBased.ipynb)